elpachongco/activity-monitor/dashboard/README.md

 2. Doughnut chart of today's activity vs inactivity ratio.

 3. Line graph.
-Lines: total activity per day, total Inactivity per day, and their averages.
+Lines: total activity per day, total Inactivity per day, total day length, and their averages.

 4. Histogram.
 Contains all 24 hours, shows which hours I am most active in.

 5. Word map of most common words encountered for window names.
 	- Loop through all window names, loop through words in window names, tally total occurence for any word encountered.
+    - Then, scale, position words to fit the container.

 ## TODO